Step 4: Create and Configure the LOB Target

 Required.
-Enter your Service Bus namespace because the LOB relay will be created in the Service Bus.
-The namespace name is available in the Azure Management Portal after you sign-in.
+Enter your Service Bus namespace; the LOB relay is created in the Service Bus.
+The namespace name is listed in the Azure Management Portal.

-For example, if myNamespace is the namespace, this will update the Management address to be:
+For example, if myNamespace is the namespace, this updates the Management address to:

 Required.
 Enter the desired name of the relay path.
 For this tutorial, set this property to SQLLOBRelay.

 Required.
 Enter a sub-path to make this target unique.
 For example, you can enter OrderDetails.